Lonsdale201/rpg-maker-mv-GoldGranter/README.md

 * you want you can add a starting gold (saving the creation of an unnecessary event).
 *
 * It also has a notification system that you can enable, so a small window will pop up
-* when you have gold (it currently pops up for all gold events).
+* when you have gold (it currently pops up for all gold events). (better to use only for debug)
+* New Encounter gold control system - You can decide during encounters what happens , you pay + you fight
+* You pay, but you don't fight
+* You only fight if you don't have enough money (no money loss)
+* You can set the amount and whether you want to use this system.
 * There are also several plugin commands you can use, so you can override plugin settings at any time.

 ## How to setup?